-- 1. A parent volunteer must complete the Volunteer Agreement form, the Tuberculosis/Health Risk Assessment form, the Physical Punishment Statement, Disclosure State Application for Volunteers and return it to their Home Visitor. - 2.
+- 1. A parent volunteer must complete the Volunteer Agreement form, the Tuberculosis/Health Risk Assessment form, the Physical Punishment Statement, and Disclosure State Application for Volunteers and return it to their Home Visitor. - 2.
 Parent volunteers must obtain the Pennsylvania State Police and PA Child Abuse Clearances.
 These clearances are available at no cost for volunteers. - 3.
-Parent Volunteers need to be fully vaccinated against Covid-19. - 4.
 FBI fingerprinting is not required unless the school districts we have classrooms in require it to be completed and if the parents have not lived in PA for the past 10 years. - However, if a volunteer has lived in PA for 10 years, they will only need to sign the Swear and Affirm Statement for Volunteers.
-This form can be requested from the Parent Engagement Department Assistant. - The FBI Clearance can be received at: https://uenroll.identogo.com/ - 5.
+This form can be requested from the Parent Engagement Department Assistant. - You can pre-register at: www.ldentogo.com - 4.
 Once clearances are obtained, they must be renewed every 5 years.